simoneSantoni/brokerage-firms/projects/lst_0/companionCode/transformation/README.md

 # Data trasnformation - README

-This folder contains some scripts to transform the NL data gathered for various projects.
+This folder contains some scripts to transform the acquired text corpora.

 | Script | Scope                                | Status | Notes |
 |:-------|:-------------------------------------|:-------|:------|